srivastavaharshu1260-bot/demo-project/README.md

 # demo-project
-this is my first git repository.
+This is my first git repository.
+Author name- Harshita